 Lemon Juice - the lemon juice and feta marinade make the dressing for this salad.
 It's super simple but tastes tangy, bright and so, so good.

 Step by Step Instructions

-For full instructions, follow the recipe card, but here a few tips and steps to making this salad.
+For full instructions, follow the recipe card, but here a few tips and steps to making this sweet potato salad.

 - Cook your grains.

 - Remove the arils from the pomegranate

 - Combine all the ingredients together in a bowl with 1-2 tablespoons of the feta and juice of half a lemon.